valorkin/presentation-test-guidelines/xpdays-2014/index.md

 ###**Arrange**: setup everything needed for the running the tested code.
 This includes any initialization of dependencies, mocks and data needed for the test to run
 ]
 ???
+- **Arrange**: setup everything needed for the running the tested code.
+This includes any initialization of dependencies, mocks and data needed for the test to run
 ---
 layout: false
 .left-column[